-The Museum presents the collection of about 1200 Greek popular musical instruments from the 18th century to the present day, the fruit of a half century of research and study by the late musicologist Fivos Anoyanakis and is housed in the historical Lassanis Mansion, which was built in 1842, close to the Roman Agora, in the district of Plaka.
+The Museum presents the collection of about 1200 Greek popular musical instruments from the 18th c. to the present day, the fruit of a half century of research and study by the late musicologist Fivos Anoyanakis and is housed in the historical Lassanis Mansion, which was built in 1842, close to the Roman Agora, in the district of Plaka.

 The Museum of Greek Popular Musical Instruments.